tenekev/immich-auto-stack/README.md

   <img height="350" src="images/image.png" />
 </p>

-Keywords can be provided to provide additional weight to files when sorting.
+Keywords can be provide additional weight to files when sorting.
 Maybe you performed an edit that should show first or there is an HDR version of the image.
 For example:

 ```shell
 docker -e PARENT_PROMOTE="edit,crop,hdr" ...